Meet our team of high-quality providers.

 I am currently working with individuals ages 14 and up.

-I am currently seeing clients ages 13 and up.
+I am currently seeing ages 5+

 I believe my role as a counselor is to provide children and families pathways for change and growth.
 Through therapy, we will discover the family’s unique strengths and utilize them to support change in their own individual way.
 I firmly believe the parent is a child’s best teacher and will often incorporate caregivers into session.
 I hope to provide children and parents tools to heal and grow in and outside of the therapy room.